kaguyalol/UC-BerkeleyCS61b-2014/hw/hw4.md

 1. `protected`
   - Classes in the same package can access methods or fields of each other even not subclass
   - Subclass can access methods or fields even outside the package
+    * It is the key point of PartII, to corrupt the program, we can inherits the fields or static method, then **shaodows** them.

 2. Casting
  - Superclass cannot cast to subclass only if dynamic type is subclass